vibecoding2024-bot/paisa-mart/README.md

-# EarnPro - Financial Products Partner App
+# Retire Early - Financial Products Partner App

-A mobile app similar to GroMo that allows partners to earn money by selling financial products like credit cards, loans, insurance, and more.
+A premium mobile app similar to GroMo that allows partners to earn money by selling financial products like credit cards, loans, insurance, and more.
+Features an elegant black and gold color scheme.

 ## Features